sunh20/samantha-sun/_pages/outreach.md

 nav: true
 ---
 ## Brain Awareness Week 2023
-This year was my second year of being a member of the [UW Speakers Bureau](https://faculty.washington.edu/chudler/bawspeakers.html), and this year I went to a local Seattle 4th grade classroom, where we learned about the components of a neuron and how neurons communicate.
+This year was my second year of being a member of the [UW Speakers Bureau](https://faculty.washington.edu/chudler/bawspeakers.html), and I went to teach at a local Seattle 4th grade classroom, where we learned about neurons, the parts of a neuron, and how neurons communicate.
 We made pipe-cleaner neurons and connected them to make our classroom "network" of neurons :)
 *March 2023*

 <div class="row">